fledge-iot/fledge-filter-fft/docs/index.rst

     - **Low Frequency Reject %**: A percentage of low frequencies to discard, effectively reducing the range of frequencies to examine

-    - **High Frequency Reject %**: A percentage of low frequencies to discard, effectively reducing the range of frequencies to examine
+    - **High Frequency Reject %**: A percentage of high frequencies to discard, effectively reducing the range of frequencies to examine